 In 2019, the New York State legislature passed the Housing Stability and Tenant Protection Act (HSTPA), commonly referred to as the 2019 rent laws.
 The HSTPA ushered in sweeping reforms, many of which strengthened or introduced new protections for renters.
-Knowing your rights means being aware of these protections, as well as those that were already in place.
+Knowing your rights means knowing these protections, and those that were already in place before.
+It also means knowing about newer regulations, such as the FARE Act, which went into effect in June 2025 and changes who’s responsible for paying broker fees.

-This simple guide will cover your rights and responsibilities as an NYC renter, what you need to know about the 2019 rent laws, how to report a violation, and helpful city and state resources for tenants.
+This simple guide covers your rights and responsibilities as an NYC renter, what you need to know about the 2019 rent laws and the FARE Act, how to report violations, and helpful city and state resources for tenants.

-Note: The content contained in this blog is meant to act as a starting point.
+Note: The content contained in this article is meant as a starting point.
 Please contact an attorney for legal advice.

 Manhattan Rentals Under $3,000 on StreetEasy Article continues below

-Understanding your rights as a renter doesn’t have to be complicated, and it starts with simply being aware of them.
+Understanding your rights as a renter starts with simply knowing what those rights are.
 Here are some key rights and responsibilities all NYC renters should know.

 Your responsibilities as a tenant